Women in the military: Vietnam War

 Though relatively little official data exists about female Vietnam War veterans, the Vietnam Women's Memorial Foundation estimates that approximately 11,000 military women were stationed in Vietnam during the conflict.
 Nearly all of them were volunteers, and 90 percent served as military nurses, though women also worked as physicians, air traffic controllers, intelligence officers, clerks and other positions in the U.S. Women's Army Corps, U.S. Navy, Air Force and Marines and the Army Medical Specialist Corps.
 In addition to women in the armed forces, an unknown number of civilian women served in Vietnam on behalf of the Red Cross, United Service Organizations (USO), Catholic Relief Services and other humanitarian organizations, or as foreign correspondents for various news organizations.

 In addition to the U.S. military women who served in Vietnam, the exact number of female civilians who willingly gave their services on Vietnamese soil during the conflict is unknown; an estimate by American scholar Marilyn B. Young said that altogether, between 33,000 and 55,000 women worked in Vietnam during the war.
 Many of them worked on behalf of the American Red Cross, Army Special Services, United Service Organizations (USO), Peace Corps, and various religious groups such as Catholic Relief Services.

 Aside from the perspective of the United States, more than a million Vietnamese women served in varying military positions in North Vietnam; women were often engaged in combat directly with southern forces.

 Gulf War

 In 1990 and 1991, some 40,000 American military women were deployed during the Gulf War operations Desert Shield and Desert Storm; however, no women served in combat.
 A policy enacted in 1994 prohibited women from assignment to ground combat units below the brigade level.
 Two women were taken prisoner by Iraqi forces and both of them were threatened and abused.

+21st century

+By 2013, approximately 16% of the graduating class at West Point consisted of women.
+As of 2026, more than 6,800 women have graduated from West Point.